Where to Find Decadent Vegan Food in Paris

 Land & Monkeys

 Land and Monkeys is an ultra-gourmet bakery in Paris serving classic and artisanal pastries that are 100% plant-based!
-They offer a wide array of cookies, pies, cakes, and desserts made without any milk or eggs but with great textures and flavors.
+They offer a wide array of cookies, pies, cakes, and desserts made without milk or eggs, yet with rich texture and flavor.

 Some of their stores also have sandwiches, salads, and fresh bowls, all vegan.
 You can even find some gourmet jams or recipe books for your vegan cooking adventures.